chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 - Overhauling firm's client-facing investment proposal model using Excel and Visual Basic for Applications so client portfolio creation is more efficient and optimized.
 [Read More](https://londonchamberlain.com/portfolio/portfolio-4/)
 - Researching and hiring a technology consultant and data analytics team to produce an advanced dashboard for The Fox Alliance's tax practice.

+### Real Estate Private Equity Summer Analyst, Capital Commercial Investments

+[Capital Commercial](https://capitalcommercial.com/) is a real estate private equity firm specializing in office and industrial acquisitions and asset management with $2.2B+ AUM.
+During summer of 2025, I was a Real Estate Private Equity Summer Analyst, where I supported acquisitions analysts, asset managers, and our executive team.
+My daily responsibilities involved underwriting office acquisitions in Argus Enterprise and Microsoft Excel, researching and analyzing office submarket data in CoStar, producing proprietary quarterly investment reports for current investors, and sourcing potential limited partners for future investment opportunities.

 ### Founder and Consultant, ArdentOperations SMB Consulting

 I founded ArdentOperatins as a pro-bono consultancy that guides small and mid-sized businesses to implement effective operations-and-technology solutions.
 From December 2023 to May 2024, ArdentOperations served as a technology consultant for [James A. Baker Coaching](https://jamesabakercoaching.com/).
-The consultancy most recently performed services for an [Austin-based men's and children's hair studio](https://jeaneestone.glossgenius.com/).
+The consultancy most recently performed services for an [Austin-based men's and children's hair studio](https://jeaneestone.glossgenius.com/) and [Austin's #1 voted new gym](https://hitathletic.com/).

 ### Fall Equity Research Analyst, Westlake Securities